ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 Users must use this API to view an enrolment record using a provided enrolment record reference number.

-Since the response is encrypted but the request is not, the encrypted response payload and decrypted response payload is displayed to the user.
+Since the response is encrypted but the request is not, the encrypted response payload and decrypted response payload are displayed to the user.
 The request payload is displayed as is to the user.

 > [!NOTE]
-> Since this API uses a HTTP GET request, the request payload might be empty!
+> Since this API uses an HTTP GET request, the request payload might be empty!

 #### Update Enrolment Fee Collection